-Your layette bag will be a gift of welcoming and congratulations.
+Your donation will be a gift of welcoming and congratulations.
 The effort, care and thought your pour into your crafting carries with it your intent, energy and love.
-Layette bag guidelines were developed in concert with True North Aid.
-These are “minimal” guidelines.
-If you would like to add extra baby things, please feel free to do so.
-You can also donate more than one layette bag!
+Donation guidelines were developed in concert with True North Aid and Sioux Lookout.
+These are “minimal” guidelines, you are encouraged to get creative and have fun with it!

-Our target goals are 50 layette sets donated and $5,000 raised, but to get there we need your help!
+Our target goal is 50 donated hand made gifts and $5,000 raised, but to get there we need your help!
 Won’t you join your heart and your hands to the cause?

 Are you a slow knitter?
 Short on funds?
-Happy to make a sweater but overwhelmed at the thought of making a whole set?
+Happy to make a sweater but overwhelmed at the thought of making a whole set of baby things?
 Good news!
-You can leverage the power of community, work with knitting friends, family members, guild members, fibre arts group friends or your friends at your local yarn store to collaborate and create a layette together!
+Our donations will be distributed by pre and post natal care nurses at Sioux Lookout.
+They will help mum select the perfect thing for baby.
+All items listed in any quantity are welcome.
+You can contribute as many or as few things as you are able to make.
+This is an inclusive and accessible project that welcomes any donation made with loving kindness.
+You can leverage the power of community, work with knitting friends, family members, guild members, fibre arts group friends or your friends at your local yarn store to collaborate and work together!
 This is an amazing opportunity to create community and make a tangible difference coming together and doing what we love.

-- Card of congratulations (hand made or store bought, do not seal envelope, messages will be read to ensure appropriateness)
+Card or note of congratulations (hand made or store bought, do not seal envelope, messages will be read to ensure appropriateness)

 Guidelines for Handknits and Sewn Garments